null

 PLU codes were added in the 1990’s.
 These 4-digit codes (sometimes 5-digit for organic produce) make identification easier - They store important information about the produce such as price, type, and origin.
 They can also sometimes have interesting or creative designs!

-These stickers can also help to prevent food waste at large grocery chains, as the PLU codes can be used to track inventory more accurately.
-Unfortunately produce stickers are often not made from eco-friendly materials - meaning that while they can help reduce waste in some areas, they also introduce waste of their own.
+These stickers can also help to prevent food waste at large grocery chains, the PLU codes are used to track inventory more accurately.

 Eco-Friendly Fruit Stickers